-A winter's day In a deep and dark December; I alone, Gazing from my window to the streets below On a freshly silent shroud of snow.
-I am a rock, I am an island.
+A winter's day In a deep and dark December; I am alone, Gazing from my to the streets below On a freshly fallen silent shroud of I am a rock, I an island.

-I've built walls, A fortress deep and That none may penetrate.
-I have no need of friendship; friendship causes pain. laughter and it's loving I disdain.
-I am a rock, I am an
+I've built walls, A fortress deep and mighty, That none may penetrate.
+I have no need of friendship; friendship causes pain.
+It's laughter and it's loving disdain.
+I am a rock, I am island.

-Don't talk of love, But I've heard the before; It's sleeping in my memory.
+Don't talk of love, But I've heard words before; It's sleeping in my memory.
 I won't disturb the slumber of feelings that have died.
-If I never loved I never have cried.
+If I loved I never would have cried.
 I am a rock, I am island.

 And rock feels no pain; And an island never cries.